stjordanis/terra-docs-old/docs/dev-spec-market.md

 Starting with Columbus-3 (Vodka testnet), Terra now uses a constant-product automated market making algorithm to ensure liquidity for Terra<>Luna swaps.

-Before, Terra had enforced a daily Luna supply change cap such that Luna could inflate or deflate only up to the cap in any given 24 hour period, after which swap transactions would fail.
+Before, Terra had enforced a daily Luna supply change cap such that Luna could inflate or deflate only up to the cap in any given 24 hour period, after which further swaps would fail.
 This was to prevent excessive volatility in Luna supply which could lead to divesting attacks \(a large increase in Terra supply putting the peg at risk\) or consensus attacks \(a large increase in Luna supply being staked can lead to a consensus attack on the blockchain\).

 Now, with constant-product, the following invariant CP is maintained throughout any swaps, and informs the market-maker on how to properly price swaps whilst maintaining liquidity: